Chantal Yzermans — Choreographer, Performer & Interdisciplinary Artist

-Belgian choreographer and performer born in Ostend, Belgium, with a career spanning over two decades, Chantal Yzermans has made substantial contributions to contemporary dance, visual arts, and performance.
+Belgian choreographer and performer Chantal Yzermans, born in Ostend, has built a career spanning over two decades, dedicating her work to contemporary dance, artistic research, and the exploration of interdisciplinary approaches and innovative presentation contexts.

 As the founder of RADICAL LOW, a continually evolving collective that thrives on collaborations with visual artists, musicians, and scientists, she investigates our shifting relationship with iconic works of art—how they are interpreted, mediated, and reimagined.